i386x/doit/docs/api.rst

 ```````````````````````````````````````````````

 Since writing the binary code by hand may be tedious, this module provides an
-interface for writing the code in assebly language way.
-This module contains an
+interface for writing the code in assembly language way.
+This module contains
-abstract assembler class as a base interface class and several concrete
+an abstract assembler class as a base interface class and several concrete
 assembler implementations, one per concrete architecture.
-Asseblers are
+Assemblers are
 designed as fluent interfaces.
 That is, for every assembly instruction there is
 a corresponding method which, when invoked, writes the binary representation of
 instruction to the buffer and returns its owner, which is of course an instance